 Dylan, for his part, seems really protective of her.
 They are always touching.
 And I think when he uses Rainey as a pillow, it is payback for the barking.

-Two dogs can help teach each other valuable lessons.
+When you adopt a second dog, they can help teach each other valuable lessons.

 Rainey is certainly not the same dog that I adopted and that’s not a bad thing.
 When I first brought her home, almost 4 years ago, she was very timid and really submissive.
 She was scared of the world.
 But over time, and I think because of Dylan’s bullying and his “attack first ask questions later” attitude, she is now pretty fearless.
 New things still scare her, but she doesn’t let that stop her and she wants to learn and explore everything.